 Nail pitting might be a sign of psoriasis, connective tissue disorder -which is called Reiter’s Syndrome), alopecia areata or autoimmune disease (which has another strong sign, hair loss)

 White nails with a strip of pink – Terry’s nails

-If your nails are white and has a strip of pink, it’s called Terry’s nails.
+If your nails are white and have a strip of pink, it’s called Terry’s nails.
 Terry’s nails might be a sign of liver disease, congestive heart failure, kidney failure, diabetes or aging.
 So it’s an important issue and you should see a doctor.

 To sum up, your nails might carry very important signs of your potential sickness.
-You should really take your nails serious and check them frequently.
+You should take your nails serious and check them frequently.